thalesgroup-cert/Watcher/Watcher/docs/_build/html/_sources/README.md.txt

 - **[Migrate](#migrate) the database:** `python3 manage.py migrate`
 - **Run Watcher:** `python3 manage.py runserver`

-## Open a Pull Request (PR) to contribute to this project
-- Fork the official Watcher repository
-- Open a terminal: `git clone <your_forked_repository.git>`
-- Switch to the dev branch: `git checkout dev`
-- Make your changes on the working files and then: `git add *`
-- Add a commit message and description: `git commit -m "Title" -m "Description"`
-- Publish the changes: `git push origin dev`
-- Back to GitHub on your forked repository, click Under Contribute > Open Pull Request and then Confirm the operation
-- Done!
-Your work will be reviewed by the team!

 ## Deploy a simple SMTP server to test the email notifications
 If you are working on a test environment and willing to have email alerts, here is a simple way to configure the SMTP settings to make it work.
 - Grab the docker-compose file: [here](https://github.com/rnwood/smtp4dev/blob/master/docker-compose.yml).